armory/minnaker/readme.md

 ```

 ## Uninstalling K3s
-* This will kill your kubernetes cluster: `/usr/local/bin/k3s-killall.sh`
+* This will kill your Kubernetes cluster: `/usr/local/bin/k3s-killall.sh`

 ## Uninstall Minnaker for OSX
 * Delete the `spinnaker` and `spinnaker-operator` namespace.